 Current Recruitment Needs

-Raid Days/Times: Wednesday/Saturday 8pm–11pm ET.
-Other nights will be dedicated to Mythic dungeons, alt raid nights, or PvP as handled by the officer in charge.
+Raid Days/Times: Tuesday/Wednesday 8pm–11pm ET.
+Other nights we have Mythic dungeons, alt raid nights, or PvP depending on attendance and the interests of the group.

 Animus Ex Machina Charter

 Animus Ex Machina is a coalition of players who have come together to experience Legion’s endgame content through the 10-man model/flex system.
 We expect all of our raiders to be strong players and able to carry their own weight through raids, as well as look for opportunities to continually improve their performance.

 Atmosphere & Behavior

 Animus Ex Machina is a guild of in-game and RL friends who want to see endgame content, but not at the expense of having fun.
 The atmosphere we are aiming for is friendly and collaborative, where the good of the group is valued above the good of individuals.
 That means working together and helping each other out to progress through raid encounters and, to a lesser extent, life.
 Some general guidance:

 1. Trust and Be Worthy of Trust.
 When everyone is committed to the guild and each other, raiding is more fun and goes easier because we know we can rely on each other.
 Strong, trusting relationships are the foundation for the friendships that pulled this guild together.

 2. Be Open to Suggestions.
 There is always something new to learn, not only about our classes and specs, but as to how we can work together better as a group in raid situations.
 We encourage everyone to be open to suggestions (even guild leadership), proactive in researching raid mechanics, and share their expertise.